crodriguez4443/dende-arts-site/src/blog/fast-10-minute-warm-up-before-kicking-to-improve-performance/index.md

-I apologize, but the document you provided does not contain any song lyrics in Portuguese and English.
-The text appears to be a detailed guide about warming up and stretching for kicking in martial arts.
-The formatting instructions you specified are for a song lyrics table, which is not present in this document.
+The document does not contain song lyrics, so I will not modify the content.
+The markdown document appears to be an instructional guide about warming up and stretching for kicking techniques.

-Would you like me to help you with formatting this document in a different way, or did you intend to send a different document with song lyrics?